AndersenLab/VCF-kit/docs/genome.md

 # Overview

-The `vk genome` command can be used to download and prepare reference genomes for use with other tools within `vcf-kit`. `vcf-kit` will do the following when downloading a reference genome:
+The `genome` command can be used to download and prepare reference genomes for use with other tools within `vcf-kit`. `vcf-kit` will do the following when downloading a reference genome:

 1. Download the reference genome.